 We conduct a substantial portion of our business through our subsidiaries.
-Under certain circumstances, our subsidiaries will not guarantee the notes.
+Our board of directors may designate any subsidiary of ours as a non-guarantor subsidiary if the designation is made in compliance with the terms of the indenture governing the notes.
+Any subsidiary so designated will not guarantee the notes.
 Claims of creditors of our non-guarantor subsidiaries, including trade creditors, will generally have priority with respect to the assets and earnings of such subsidiaries over the claims of creditors of Casella Waste Systems, including holders of the notes.
 The indenture governing the notes permits the incurrence of certain additional indebtedness by our non-guarantor subsidiaries in the future.
 See "Description of the New Notes-Subsidiary Guarantees" and "Description of the New Notes-Certain Covenants-Incurrence of Indebtedness and Issuance of Preferred Stock."